EthereumAIFoundation/explorer/web3j-app/docs/source/filters.rst

 Topic filters are more flexible.
 These allow you to create a filter based on specific criteria that you provide.

-Unfortunately, unless you are using a WebSocket connection to Geth, working with filters via the JSON-RPC API is a tedious process, where you need to poll the Ethereum client in order to find out if there are any updates to your filters due to the synchronous nature of HTTP and IPC requests.
+Unfortunately, unless you are using a WebSocket connection to Geai, working with filters via the JSON-RPC API is a tedious process, where you need to poll the EthereumAI client in order to find out if there are any updates to your filters due to the synchronous nature of HTTP and IPC requests.
 Additionally the block and transaction filters only provide the transaction or block hash, so a further request is required to obtain the actual transaction or block referred to by the hash.